camilstaps/SODA-POP-source/README.md

 will turn on.

 ### Tuning
 Use the rotary encoder to tune.
-The default step is 50Hz.
-By pressing the rotary encoder, the step can be changed to 200Hz.
-Pressing again goes back to 50Hz.
-These steps can be changed in `settings.h`.
+Tuning can be done in steps of 50Hz, 200Hz, 1kHz and 10kHz.
+Rotate through these steps by pressing the rotary encoder.
+For all steps except 50Hz, the corresponding digit on the display will blink.

 ### RIT
 Pressing the RIT button turns RIT on.
 The display will show the RIT offset.